Manzoor Pashteen: Pashtun Long March

-The PTM rose to prominence after Naqeebullah Mehsud, accused of militant connections, was killed by police in Karachi on 20 January 2018.
+The PTM gained prominence after Naqeebullah Mehsud, accused of militant connections, was killed by police in Karachi on January 20, 2018.
 Human rights groups note that the war on terrorism has served as a pretense for authorities to persecute Pashtuns, with thousands of young Pashtuns like Mehsud killed or abducted by authorities on shaky charges.
 Due to their dominance of the Taliban, Pashtuns overall have been branded as Islamists or militants.

-On January 26, 2018, Pashteen and 20 friends started a protest march from Dera Ismail Khan.
+On January 26, 2018, Pashteen and his 20 companions began a protest march from Dera Ismail Khan.
 Many people joined the march along the way, and it reached Peshawar on January 28.
 Upon reaching Islamabad on February 1, the Pashtun Tahafuz Movement organized a sit-in called "All Pashtun National Jirga".
 The jirga condemned the fake encounter killing of Naqeebullah Mehsud, a 27-year old Pashtun shopkeeper from Waziristan, perpetrated by the Karachi Police under Rao Anwar Ahmed Khan.
 Among other demands, the jirga also appealed the government to set up a judicial inquiry for Naqeebullah Mehsud, as well as for all the other Pashtuns murdered extrajudicially in police encounters.
 On 13 March 2018 Human Rights Watch seconded the call to investigate Mehsud's killers and called on the Pakistani government to drop criminal cases against Manzoor Pashteen and other protest leaders.

 There was grand gathering of PTM in the center of Khyber Pakhtunkhwa, Peshawar on 8 April 2018.